 RS Picks: C.O.
 Bigelow Deluxe Facial Moisturizer, $28, nordstrom.com.
 Caudalie Resveratrol Lift Firming Serum, $82, sephora.com.

-Eye-Makeup Remover or Facial Cleanser?
+Which Comes First, Eye Makeup Remover or Facial Cleanser?

-Eye-makeup remover.
-“Eye-makeup-remover formulas are concentrated to specifically remove stubborn eye makeup, dirt, and oil particles, making it easier for a cleanser to do its job,” says Joshua Zeichner, a dermatologist in New York City.
+Eye makeup remover.
+“Eye makeup remover formulas are concentrated to specifically remove stubborn eye makeup, dirt, and oil particles, making it easier for a cleanser to do its job,” says Joshua Zeichner, a dermatologist in New York City.
 If you cleansed first, “you would risk being overzealous with rubbing the sensitive eye area, which can trigger low-grade inflammation and lead to pigmentation changes, fine lines, and wrinkles,” says Zeichner.
-Finishing with a cleanser ensures that no greasy makeup-remover residue is left behind.
+Finishing with a cleanser ensures that no greasy makeup remover residue is left behind.

 RS Picks: BareMinerals Pure Plush Gentle Deep Cleansing Foam, $22, sephora.com.
 Neutrogena Oil-Free Eye Makeup Remover, $6, amazon.com.

-Night Cream or Eye Cream?
+Which Comes First, Night Cream or Eye Cream?

 Eye cream.
 “Some night creams contain high doses of potentially irritating ingredients, such as retinol and vitamin C. But eye creams are formulated to be gentle on the delicate skin around the eyes, so they are the only product that should go there,” says Doris Day, a New York City dermatologist.
 “Tapping on eye cream first helps provide a barrier to prevent any night cream from creeping up.”
 Besides causing irritation, “the night cream could clog glands around your eyes and lead to milia—small, hard, deep white cysts that are harmless but difficult to get rid of,” she says.
 Afterward, apply your night cream, concentrating on dry areas, like the cheeks and upper lip.